Maruch11/Maruch11/README.md

-- 👋 Hi, I’m @Maruch11
+Lic. en Seguridad en TIC (IUPFA)

-- 👀 I’m interested in working in teams to grow and develop skills for life
+🌱 I’m interested in working in teams to grow and develop skills for life

-- 🌱 I’m currently learning web development
-- 📫 Reach me here!
+Analista funcional / soporte en equipos de desarrollo.
+Proyecto actual: App-Libreria (Expo + RN + SQLite).
+Contacto: linkedin.com/in/mariana-emilia-mazzoccoli

 <!---
 Maruch11/Maruch11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.